 What is a business continuity plan (BCP)?

-Why is a business continuity plan important?
+Why your business needs a business continuity plan?

 Five key inclusions for an effective business continuity plan and management

-1. Scope and objectives: A BCP will outline the departments, functions, and locations that it will cover.
+- Scope and objectives: A BCP will outline the departments, functions, and locations that it will cover.
 The plan also highlights its objectives, such as minimising downtime and protecting assets.

-2. Risk assessment and business impact analysis: Risk assessment and business impact analyses (BIAs) are used to identify threats and vulnerabilities as well as potential disruptions.
+- Risk assessment and business impact analysis: Risk assessment and business impact analyses (BIAs) are used to identify threats and vulnerabilities as well as potential disruptions.

-4. Incident response plan: A BCP includes a detailed plan for incident response that details the steps to be taken during a disruption.
+- Incident response plan: A BCP includes a detailed plan for incident response that details the steps to be taken during a disruption.
 This includes communication protocols, roles and responsibilities, and emergency management procedures.
 Also consider including contact information for everyone involved.

-5. Training and awareness: Through training and awareness, a BCP helps employees understand their roles within the business continuity action plan.
+- Training and awareness: Through training and awareness, a BCP helps employees understand their roles within the business continuity action plan.

 What risks?

 Businesses can potentially be exposed to a host of disasters that can vary in degree, from minor to catastrophic.
-And this is why business continuity plans exist and are an important feature of business strategy.
-A BCP is typically meant to help a company continue operating in the event of threats and disruptions.
+This could result in a loss of revenue and higher costs, which could lead to a drop in profitability.

 Preventative measures

-Taking the right steps to mitigate and eliminate a risk before it becomes a problem is a valuable step you can take when protecting your business.
-This can be done with things like ensuring your business premises is secure, that your staff are properly trained and aware of what to do in an emergency and having business insurance in place, such as Public LiabilityProfessional Indemnity insuranceBusiness Interruption and Business Insurance.
+Take steps to prevent issues from potentially arising.
+This can be done with things like ensuring your business premises are secure, that your staff are properly trained and aware of what to do in an emergency and having business insurance in place, such as Public Liability insurance.

 Develop an action plan

-Outlining the steps for what needs to be done if an incident does occur can help everyone in your workplace.
 Things like fire drills, access to first aid kits, a list of emergency contact numbers, and a clear process can help keep the risk of the incident from escalating.
 Ensure that these steps and processes are regularly communicated to your team.

 1. Set the goals of your plan

-Your small business continuity plan may be designed to protect your employees and assets and to prevent financial loss in the event of a crisis.
+Your small business continuity plan is designed to protect your employees and assets and to prevent financial loss in the event of a crisis.
 Some business continuity plans are created as a reaction to a specific incident that occurred.
 In this case, you may consider focusing on preventing one type of disaster while also considering other types that could disrupt your small business.

 Create a list of responsibilities before selecting a team to execute your business continuity planning.
 The responsibilities could include the following:

-• A business continuity steering group of select employees from different areas of your business to create a list of all the assets or risks that could be included in the plan.
+- A business continuity steering group of select employees from different areas of your business to create a list of all the assets or risks that could be included in the plan.

-• A business continuity manager who manages daily responsibilities for the business continuity plan, such as employee education, crisis management and safety assessments.
+- A business continuity manager who manages daily responsibilities for the business continuity plan, such as employee education, crisis management and safety assessments.

-• Members of the business continuity team, who support the business continuity program manager by following the instructions given by the business continuity program manager.
+- Members of the business continuity team, who support the business continuity program manager by following the instructions given by the business continuity program manager.

-• Business continuity plan owners are key stakeholders such as HR, payroll, cybersecurity, health and safety, and other individuals who contribute to the business continuity plan for their area.
+- Business continuity plan owners are key stakeholders such as HR, payroll, cybersecurity, health and safety, and other individuals who contribute to the business continuity plan for their area.

-• Business continuity planners who execute instructions directly from the business continuity plan owners to support the rollout of plans.
+- Business continuity planners who execute instructions directly from the business continuity plan owners to support the rollout of plans.

 3. Determine risks, assets, functions, and impact